 Due to ground shielding on the bottom side of the backplane, all rework needed to be completed from the top side.
 Figure 1 shows the top side of the board showing some of the locations requiring rework to establish missing internal connections.

 After consultation with our engineers, our rework operators, and the customer, it was decided that the best rework approach would be as follows.

-Use a Precision Drill system, fitted with a stereo microscope and an 0.080" carbide steel end mill and carefully machine down to the respective internal layer and expose the copper signal trace.
+Use a Precision Drill system, fitted with a stereo microscope and a 0.080" carbide end mill, and carefully machine down to the respective internal layer and expose the copper signal trace.
 See figure 1.

 Figure 3.
 Connections completed and areas filled with epoxy.